jonasW3F/g-dot-tech/all_collections/_posts/2022-27-04-validators.md

 ---
 layout: post
 title: Staking
-date: 2022-04-27
+date: 2022-11-09
 categories: ["staking"]
 ---

-As G-dot Tech, I am providing staking services on Polkadot, Kusama, Zeitgeist and Phala network.
+As G-dot Tech, I am providing staking services on Polkadot, Kusama, Zeitgeist, KILT, and Phala network.
 The nodes are operated on professionally handled and maintained infrastructure with 24/7 monitoring and alert functions.

 #### Kusama Nodes